project-terraforma/Tisha-Place-Conflation/README.md

 - **Recall:** ~0.91
 - **AUC:** ~0.94

-This is very close to the Gradient Boosting model; **the dataset may be near its performance ceiling** without richer business features (brand, full categories, better labels).
+This is very close to the Gradient Boosting model

 New features that show up in the top 15: